 This was effectively an attempt to overthrow the Kansas government at a time when elections were highly disputed in Kansas and the previous decade's controversial statehood of Kansas lingered in memory.
-While the 1862 impeachment of Robinson of Kansas was the first impeachment of a governor, although he was acquited, the 1870s saw a series of impeachments against governors, stemming from the acrimonious reconstruction years of governors elected or selected in southern states.
+While the 1862 impeachment of Robinson of Kansas was the first impeachment of a governor, although he was acquitted, the 1870s saw a series of impeachments against governors acrimonious reconstruction years of governors elected or selected in southern states.
 Governors from Florida, North Carolina, Louisiana, and Mississippi were all impeached in the 1870s, with only the governor of Florida (Harrison Reed) surviving his impeachment proceedings.

-In 2009, one well known recent case of a governor's impeachment revolved around Rod Blagojevich (Figure 2), who tried to sell and solicit bribes of the Senatorial seat occupied by Barack Obama who had become president after 2008.
+In 2009, one well known recent case of a governor's impeachment revolved around Rod Blagojevich (Figure 2), who tried to sell and solicit bribes of the Senatorial seat occupied by Barack Obama to become president after 2008.
 This was notable in being among the fastest impeachment proceedings in history, where the crime and impeachment trial occurred about one month apart.
-In more recent times, the most notable impeachment of state officials occurred in 2018, with the West Virginia Court of Appeals judges impeached due to excessive spending.
+In more recent times, state officials' most notable impeachment occurred in 2018, with the West Virginia Court of Appeals judges impeached due to excessive spending.
 These impeachment trials have not fully concluded as of early 2019.

-Almost all impeachments at the federal level have been against judges, often with cases related to corruption or behavior that involves illegal payments and perjury.
-At the state level, governors have become impeached only from around the time of the Civil War and until today.
-In the 1870s, governors were tried in southern states for being seen as anti-southern or having been supported by the US government in its acts of enforcing Reconstruction.
+Almost all federal level impeachments have been against judges, often with cases related to corruption or behavior that involves illegal payments and perjury.
+At the state level, governors have become impeached only from around the Civil War and until today.
+In the 1870s, governors were tried in southern states to be seen as anti-southern or supported by the US government to enforce Reconstruction.
 More recently, Rod Blagojevich, governor of Illinois, and state Supreme Court justices in West Virginia have faced impeachment for corruption-related charges.

 - For more on these early trials, see: Melton, B. F. (1998).
 The first impeachment: the constitution’s framers and the case of Senator William Blount (1st ed).
 Macon, Ga: Mercer University Press.